All permits and licenses must be processed and paid for at City Hall.

 Development and Building Permit applicants are strongly encouraged to contact the City's Planning Coordinator prior to formal application of submission in order to clarify issues related to the processing of their application(s).

-A Development Permit is required for most types of development in the City of Humboldt.
+A Development Permit is required for most types of development in the City of Humboldt, including the installation of permanent signs.
 The permit ensures compliance with the Zoning Bylaw and approves the appearance, location, size and use of a building in any particular lot.

 Certain buildings and land uses are only allowed in certain areas of the City in order to create comfortable residential environments and appropriate businesses settings.
 Learn more about this process.